Here are some typical questions we have heard:

 How long will the inspection take?

 A typical inspection takes about three hours, but it could take longer.
-I don't want to miss anything!
+We don't want to miss anything!

 Can I be present during the inspection?